bmatsuo/lark/docs/exec.md

 as commands get more complex.
 But before that, consider the above command a little longer.
 When there is no file named "a.txt" cp will exit with a non-zero status code (failure).
 If the user forgets to check that the returned value is 0 then a critical piece of the build may be missing.
+Bash has similar default semantics but does provide a facility to achieve larks behavior, `set -e`.
 The lark.exec() function will raise an exception for any command that terminates unsuccessfully.
-If command failure is known to be benign then the user must explicitly declare this by using the pcall() function to call lark.exec() or by passing an option table with the lark.exec() call.
+If command failure is known to be benign then the user must explicitly declare this by using the pcall() function to call lark.exec() or by passing an option table with the lark.exec() function call.

     > _, err = lark.exec('cp', 'a.txt', 'b.txt', {ignore = true})

 When told to **ignore** errors the lark.exec() returns any error that occurred as the second return value.
 The first return value is used for output captured from the program.
-But in the above case the first return value will be nil because lark.exec() was not asked to capture output.
+But in the above case the first return value will be nil because lark.exec() was not asked to capture any output streams.
 To read the output of a command into a string another option is passed to the lark.exec() function.

     > out = lark.exec('cat', 'b.txt', {stdout='$'})

-The **stdout** redirection option can put the command's output in a specified file, but here it uses the special sigil '$' to tell lark.exec to return the bytes from 'cat' program's stdout stream as a string for the processing by the script.
+The **stdout** redirection option can place the command's output in a specified file, but here it uses the special sigil '$' to tell lark.exec to return the bytes from the 'cat' program's stdout stream as a string for the processing by the script.

 ##Command Construction